 First off, we want to mention two of the biggest names that are linked to Theta.TV: Samsung and Sony.

 Samsung is part of the Media Advisory Council of the Theta network.
 For Samsung, the main focus will be investigating the possibilities Theta can bring to Samsung’s VR goals.
-Samsung acknowledges that we will continue to move towards a VR/AR enriched world and they are looking into Theta’s peer-to-peer technology to lower content delivery costs.
+Samsung acknowledges that we will continue to move towards a VR/AR enriched world, and they are looking into Theta’s peer-to-peer technology to lower content delivery costs.

 Theta.TV is part of the portfolio of the Sony innovation fund.
-One of the main goals for Sony is to develop innovative and scalable technologies and explore new and emerging technologies.
+One of Sony’s main goals is to develop innovative and scalable technologies and explore new and emerging technologies.
 Furthermore, they have a serious interest in entertainment and gaming platforms.
 Theta.TV gets the checkmark in all of those boxes, so it makes sense they have reserved a part of their innovation fund to help develop the Theta.TV services.
-Besides financial aid Sony also helps in the reach department since they enable future partnerships with apps on the Playstation network, getting Theta into the hands of millions of gamers on their console.
+Besides financial aid, Sony also helps in the reach department since they enable future partnerships with apps on the Playstation network, getting Theta into the hands of millions of gamers on their console.

-In October 2019 Theta Network announced a partnership with Dlive bringing decentralized video streaming to 5 million users.
-Dlive is trying to take on Youtube and Twitch competing with a decentralized platform with a fairer compensation model for content creators.
-Theta’s peer-to-peer streaming protocol will be incorporated into the platform, allowing users to relay video’s.
+In October 2019, Theta Network announced a partnership with Dlive bringing decentralized video streaming to 5 million users.
+Dlive is trying to take on Youtube and Twitch, competing with a decentralized platform with a fairer compensation model for content creators.
+Theta’s peer-to-peer streaming protocol will be incorporated into the platform, allowing users to relay videos.
 Further collaboration between Dlive and Sliver.Tv is in the making.

 Theta labs and THETA.tv have partnered with Littlestar.
-Littlestar has a reach of millions since it’s integration into the PS4 app.
+Littlestar has a reach of millions since its integration into the PS4 app.
 They will integrate THETA.tv content into the app, making the streamer’s content available for all PS4 owners.

 This is what Steve Chen says about Theta: